 I suggest this for a couple reasons.
 First, it’s just fun!
 Staying in the same place for a few days always lends itself to a more relaxed experience for both kids and parents.
 And if you want to experience everything LEGOLAND Florida has to offer, it’s tough to fit into one day.
 Believe me, we tried.

 Secondly, now that the LEGOLAND Water Park is open for the season, you’ll want to allow plenty of time for swimming, sliding, and floating down the lazy river.
 The water park is located in the back of LEGOLAND Florida Resort and if you want to make the most cost effective choice, you’ll want that extra time.
-Stay tuned for another post all about the water park.
+See our thoughts on Legoland Water Park in this post.
 In short, we loved it!

 Before your visit, take a look at the online park map and decide on which attractions you are sure you want to do.
 Then, when you arrive at the park, check the daily schedule for shows and entertainment to make your final plan of attack.